Technologicat/unpythonic/README.md

 Essentially the implementation is just `def immediate(thunk): return thunk()`.
 The point is to:

  - Make it explicit right at the definition site that this block is going to be run ``@immediate``ly (in contrast to an explicit call and assignment *after* the definition).
-Collect related information into one place.
-Align the ordering of the presentation with the ordering of the thought process, reducing the need to skip back and forth when reading and writing code.
+Centralize the related information.
+Align the presentation order with the thought process.

  - Help eliminate errors, in the same way as the habit of typing parentheses only in pairs.
-There's no risk of forgetting to call the block after the possibly lengthy process of thinking through and writing the definition.
+No risk of forgetting to call the block after writing the definition.

- - Document that the block is going to be used only once, and not called from elsewhere possibly much later.
+ - Document that the block is going to be used only once.
 Tell the reader there's no need to remember this definition.

-(Too bad [the grammar](https://docs.python.org/3/reference/grammar.html) requires a newline after a decorator; "`@immediate def`" would look nicer.)
+Too bad [the grammar](https://docs.python.org/3/reference/grammar.html) requires a newline after a decorator; "`@immediate def`" would look nicer.

 ## Notes